 Backing Data

 I wanted to give you some additional data on the above activity, so I ran some screens using readily available tools (like Yahoo!
 Finance, Morningstar, etc.).
-The results were quite interesting: on one screener I looked for funds that had been in the top 20% of all funds for each of the past five years.
-Result?
-Zero.
-No fund in the investing universe was in the top 20% for five years running.
+The results were quite interesting: on one screener I looked for mutual funds that performed in the top 20% in each of the previous five years, and 3 funds were the result, one of which was an index fund.

 Bottom Line

 At any rate, I wanted to provide you with this explanation of yet another problem seen in the investing world.
 I think it can best be summed up by comparing investing with gambling at a casino.
 Everyone knows that gambling odds are always in favor of the “house”.
 The individual gambler might hit it big once in a blue moon, but in general the gambler pretty much always comes out on the short end.
-On the other hand, with the odds in the favor of the casino, owning a casino can be a pretty good way to make a lot of money.
+On the other hand, with the odds in the favor of the casino, owning a casino (or casino stock) might be a pretty good way to make a lot of money.

 This was a great post Jim.
 With the info from you and Mike Piper of Oblivious Investor, I’m pretty much sold on the merits of index investing.
 Thanks!